-In accordance with Table 2-1, milk samples are collected biweekly from a control location.
+Milk samples had been collected biweekly from a control location until the end of 2009 when the dairy would no longer provide samples.
 No indicator station (a location within five miles of the plant) has been available for milk sampling since 1987.
-As discussed in Section 4.0, no milk animals were found within five miles of the plant during the 2008 land use census.
+As discussed in Section 4.0, no milk animals were found within five miles of the plant during the 2010 land use census therefore no milk sampling was performed during 2010.

-Gamma isotopic analyses were performed on each sample as specified in Table 2-1.
-No man-made radionuclides were identified from the gamma isotopic analysis of the milk samples during 2008.
-The MDC and RL for Cs-137 in milk are 18 and 70 pCi/l, respectively.
+Per Table 2.1, gamma isotopic analyses were performed on milk samples when they were collected in previous years.
+Cs-137 and I-131 are the only man-made radionuclides that have been identified over the history of milk sampling.
 The historical trending of the average annual detectable Cs-137 concentration in milk samples is shown in Figure 4.4-1 and Table 4.4-1.
 Cs-137 has not been detected in milk since 1986.
 Its presence at that time is attributed to the Chernobyl incident.
-The earlier detectable results were attributed to the weapons tests.
+The earlier detectable results were attributed to weapons testing.
+The MDC and RL for Cs-137 in milk are 18 and 70 pCi/l, respectively.